 Examples include menstrual pain or irregularity, fertility support, prenatal and postpartum care, ED, prostate and genitourinary issues, and more.

 “Beth is an amazing acupuncturist!
 I was treated by her at OCOM for several months while she was a student intern and I am truly impressed by her professionalism and commitment to her patients.
 She is very knowledgeable, curious, and a good listener.
 I always felt heard and seen by her.
 It was mind-blowing for me seeing her putting all the pieces together and delivering her care with so much warmth.”

 COVID-19 Precautions & Arriving at Our Clinic Space

-Cases in Missoula County have reached "high" level as of June 27, 2022.
-Out of concern for our patients, we are once again requiring masks in the clinic.
+For the health and safety of all of our patients, we require that masks be worn in the office.
 In addition to requiring that patients wear a mask, the acupuncturist will be masked the entire time.
 Hand sanitizer will be available in the lobby and in all the treatment spaces.
 Thank you for your cooperation.

 For your safety and ours, surfaces will be disinfected between patients and we have HEPA and UVC filters running constantly in each treatment space.

 Not all conditions require access to all parts of the body for treatment.
 A great deal can be done with points below the knees and elbows.
 It is helpful to wear comfortable pants that can be pulled up above the knees and shirts that provide easy access to the arms.
 If we need to access the back, hips or other parts of the body, appropriate draping will be provided at all times.

 It’s a good idea to have a small snack an hour or so prior to receiving acupuncture so that there’s a little something in your stomach, but not a huge meal.

 Caffeine can make some people more sensitive to needling sensation, so if you are concerned, avoid caffeine on the day of your treatment.